wercker-labs/wercker-blog/source/posts/2013-10-02-Chrome-css-animation.md

 Wercker was taking up a 100% of CPU usage in Chrome.
 We discovered this was specifically a feature of Chrome, we don't know in which version this started to be a problem.
-But probably it appeared in one of the latests versions of Chrome, my current Chrome version is 29.0.1547.76.
+But probably it appeared in one of the latests versions of Chrome, my current Chrome version is 30.0.1599.66 (released today).

 ![CSS animations in Chrome](/images/posts/chromecssanimations/chrometaskmanager.png)